Frank C. Mayer

 Frank has substantial experience helping clients resolve complex federal and state tax matters before both the IRS Appeals Office and the New York State Department of Taxation and Finance, including the Bureau of Conciliation and Mediation Services, the Division of Tax Appeals and the Tax Appeals Tribunal.

 Frank also has experience in a wide range of international tax matters, including treaty planning and interpretation as well as Form W-8 withholding tax issues, involving both in-bound and out-bound investments.
-He frequently assists clients with tax matters related to domestic and foreign workers performing services within the U.S. and abroad, including review and interpretation of Totalization Agreements as well as abroad, including executive and employee transfer issues.
+He frequently assists clients with immigration related tax matters involving workers performing services within the U.S. and abroad, including review and interpretation of Totalization Agreements as well as executive and employee transfer issues.

-Frank's practice encompasses several other areas, including multi-state taxation and not-for-profit tax matters.
+Frank's practice encompasses several other areas, including multi-state taxation as well as not-for-profit governance and tax matters.
 He is also a certified public accountant.

 Previously, Frank practiced tax law with a large national law firm located in Philadelphia, Pennsylvania.
-Before beginning his legal career, Frank was employed by a "Big 4" public accounting firm and later a multinational oil company, where his responsibilities included tax planning for domestic and international transactions, financial forecasting, development of business plans and the performance of competitive analysis and business valuation studies.
+Before beginning his legal career, Frank was employed by a "Big 4" public accounting firm and later a multinational oil company, where his responsibilities included tax planning for domestic and international transactions, financial forecasting, development of business plans and the performance of manufacturing based, competitive analysis and business valuation studies.